VahidHeidari/NES_DEV/README.md

 * Sprite 0 hit flag not working properly in some conditions.
 I think that it is because poor implementation of transparent color of palette.
 * Mapper 4 not working perfectly.
-* When PPU rendering is disabled, emulator doesn't rendering any thing (It must render color 0 from palette).
+* When PPU rendering is disabled, emulator doesn't render any thing (It must render color 0 from palette).
 * Clipping background and sprites not implemented yet.
 * Generated .sln file for visual studio by cmake, don't understand start up